European Union government procurement guide for Canadian business

 Chapter 5: Framework agreements

-Framework agreements may be single-supplier (i.e., with one supplier only) or multi-supplier (i.e., with two or more suppliers admitted to the framework).
+Framework agreements may be single-supplier or may allow two or more suppliers to join the framework.

 Advertisement of a framework agreement

-A framework agreement must be advertised in TED by way of a contract notice, similar to a regular contract.
-The requirement to advertise in the TED applies where the estimated value of all purchases to be made under the framework agreement exceeds the relevant EU threshold for that type of contract (services, goods or works).
+A framework agreement must be advertised in TED by way of a contract notice.
+The requirement to advertise in TED applies where the estimated value of all purchases to be made under the framework agreement exceeds the relevant EU threshold for that type of contract be it for services, goods or works.

-Call-offs or ‘specific contracts’ (a term used more often by European institutions) are the periodic orders placed under the framework throughout the term of the agreement.
+Call-offs or specific contracts as they are often referred to by European institutions are periodic orders placed under the framework throughout the term of the agreement.

 When the framework agreement is a single-supplier agreement, call-offs are awarded directly within the limits of the terms laid down in the framework agreement.

-In the case of a multi-supplier framework agreement, the contracting authority may place a call-off with a company in one of the general two following ways (although there may be variations of the two options):
+In the case of a multi-supplier framework agreement, the contracting authority generally places a call-off with a company by either:

-- If the terms and objective conditions laid down in advance in the framework agreement are sufficiently clear – by awarding the contract directly to the first-ranked company.
+- awarding the contract directly to the first-ranked company if the terms and objective conditions laid down in advance in the framework agreement are sufficiently clear or

-- By re-opening competition between the companies that are parties to the framework agreement, inviting all of the companies in the framework that are capable of performing the specific contract to participate in the competition.
-This option is called “mini-competition”.
+- re-opening competition between the companies that are parties to the framework agreement, inviting all of the companies in the framework that are capable of performing the specific contract to participate in a mini-competition

 Issues to consider

-Contracting authorities may purchase outside the framework if they wish to, provided that a new contract notice is published in TED for that specific purchase.
-However, since framework agreements allow contracting authorities the possibility to award call-offs without the need to advertise a contract notice in TED for each specific contract, they will prefer to do so as this means significant time and costs savings.
-Given the term of most framework agreements (4 years), companies that are not admitted to the framework may not be in a position to provide the same services to the contracting authority during the term of the framework.
-It is therefore important for companies to succeed in competitions for framework agreements in order not to remain ‘outside the market’.
+Given the term of most framework agreements is four years, companies that are not admitted to the framework may not be in a position to provide the same services to the contracting authority during the term of the framework.
+It is therefore advantageous for companies to succeed in competitions for framework agreements so they can take full advantage of the benefits of these agreements.